- Why Us

-Design Inputs are the king of medical device product development.
+Design inputs are the king of medical device product development.

 Each manufacturer shall establish and maintain procedures to ensure that design requirements relating to a device are appropriate and address the intended use of the device, including the needs of the user and patient.
 The procedures shall include a mechanism for addressing incomplete, ambiguous, or conflicting requirements.
 The design input requirements shall be documented and shall be reviewed and approved by a designated individual(s).
 The approval, including the date and signature of the individual(s) approving the requirements, shall be documented.

-ISO 13485:2003 also covers this topic in section 7.3.2 Design & Development Inputs:
+ISO 13485:2016 also covers this topic in section 7.3.3 Design and Development Inputs:

 Inputs relating to product requirements shall be determined and records maintained.
 These inputs shall include:

 a) functional, performance, and safety requirements, according to the intended use,

 c) where applicable, information derived from previous similar designs,

 d) other requirements essential for design and development, and